rajadagada51/technical-challenge/README.md

 Middleware    : NodeJs
 Database      : Azure PostgreSQL
 ```
-Solution 1: Using AKS.
-Given detailed steps about AKS, about networking NSG, UDR, Network Plugin, Ingress Controller, Firewall rules and RBAC.
-These are very importent to setup the AKS cluster

 I have created sample ReactJS and NodeJs code in the given repositories and also I have updated Dockerfile and K8s spec files to deploy them onto the Kuberenetes namespace.
 Also I have covered the terraform modules in this same branch.
 ```